-Additionally, upon signing the Interest Purchase Agreement the Company issued warrants (the "Warrants") to the Sellers to acquire an aggregate of up to \$600,000 of shares (1,574,803 shares) of the Company's common stock for no additional consideration.
-The Warrants were originally only exercisable if the Transaction did not close by June 30, 2016.
-Pursuant to an amendment entered into as of July 7, 2016, the Warrants are now exercisable as of July 22, 2016.
+Additionally, upon signing the Interest Purchase Agreement the Company issued warrants (the "LogicMark Warrants") to the Sellers to acquire an aggregate of up to \$600,000 of shares (157,480 shares) of the Company's common stock for no additional consideration.
+The LogicMark Warrants were originally only exercisable if the Transaction did not close by June 30, 2016.
+Pursuant to an amendment entered into as of July 7, 2016, the LogicMark Warrants were exercisable as of July 22, 2016.

-The offset to the issuances of common stock and warrants to the Sellers of LogicMark totaling \$900,000 is reflected as other long-term assets on the Company's condensed consolidated balance sheet at June 30, 2016.
 On July 25, 2016, the issuances of common stock and warrants to the Sellers of LogicMark totaling \$900,000 became part of the overall consideration paid to the Sellers to acquire LogicMark.